911 Israel Assassinates al-Assad

-Israel's possible reaction to the ongoing deterioration in Syria
+Israel's possible reaction to an American Attack on Syria

 New in the Website

 On the agreed junction, the four teams separated.
 To a casual watcher, everything would have seemed almost normal, except for the odd packages some of the motorbikes carried.
 Elongated black bundles were carefully balanced, one on each side of these vehicles.
 The metal front-end resembled hollow-point projectiles; yet, they had elaborate fasteners surrounding their front end.
 The casual watcher would nod his head in appreciation, and immediately dismiss his early-morning foolishness.
 You don’t put fasteners on a missile head.
 Well, except if you plan to fire it horizontally.

 The soldiers approaching Damascus were professionals.
 They didn’t care about politics.
 They didn’t care about good and evil.
 They had been instructed to assassinate by their commanders, and they would do that, no matter what.
 Yet, due to the nature of the target, they had no choice but to understand the political considerations.

 For a long time, Israel and Syria had peaceful relations.
 Formally at war, they respected their borders, fastidiously keeping an enforced quiet along them.
 This situation changed after the beginning of the Arab Spring in early 2011.
 Since then, Western regimes and their allies have been openly attempting to achieve regime change in Damascus.